enzomanuelmangano/pressto/README.md

 The fastest way to improve your React Native app is by using tap gestures.
 That's why I've created **pressto**, a super-simple package to help you get started.

-The package is built on top of the Tap Gesture from [react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/) to handle the resulting gestures and animations on the main thread.
+The package is built on top of the BaseButton from [react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/) to handle the resulting gestures and animations on the main thread.
 It aims to replace your “TouchableOpacity”.

 ## Installation